techcsispit/Weather/README.md

 ## Getting Started

 1. Clone the repository.
-2. Obtain an OpenWeather API key and add it to `src/config.js`.
+2. Install dependencies with `npm install`.
-3. Install dependencies with `npm install`.
+3. Run the app with `npm start`.

-4. Run the app with `npm start`.
+Make Note: The OpenWeather API Key is available in Tempdata.js in the components folder.
+Please do not make another config.js folder to add another API key.